jasmeettt/js-series/README.md

-# js-series
+# js-study
-A code repo for JavaScript series
+A code repo for JavaScript study